 In case you wish to partially or completely withdraw the balance lying in your PPF account.

-Step 1: Get the application for withdrawal of PPF from the bank/post office (Form 3/Form C) where you have opened the PPF account.
+Step 1: Get the application for withdrawal of PPF from the bank or post office where you opened the PPF account (Form 3/Form C).

 Step 2: Fill in the application form with relevant information.